sxy-sun/sxy-sun.github.io/_posts/2025-02-02-read-personal-finance-101.md

     - Where n is the number of compounding periods per year (e.g., semi-annually: n=2; quarterly: n=4; monthly: n=12).

 ### APR (Annual Percentage Rate) vs APY (Annual Percentage Yield)
+APR is used for borrowing costs (loans, credit cards) while APY is used for earning potential (savings, investments).
+- APR for Borrowing
-The APR (年化百分比利率) represents the total yearly cost of borrowing—including interest and fees (like origination fees and closing costs).
+  - The APR (年化百分比利率) represents the total yearly cost of borrowing—including interest and fees (like origination fees and closing costs).
 It gives a true picture of your loan’s cost.
-- A mortgage with a nominal rate of 4% might have an APR of 4.5% once fees are included.
+A mortgage with a nominal rate of 4% might have an APR of 4.5% once fees are included.

-Key Takeaways:
-- The key difference between APR and APY is that APR does not include compounding, while APY takes compounding into account.
-- APR is mainly used for a personal loan or credit card, whereas APY is typically used for savings accounts and investments.
+  - Most loans use simple interest because regular payments prevent compounding
+  - Helps you compare different loan offers fairly
+- APY for Earning
+  - APY shows how much your money can grow with compounding.
+Your earnings generate their own earnings over time
+  - Shows actual annual yield you'll receive

 ## Personal Finance Steps
 > The topics progress from common sense to more advanced concepts.